cmgmyr/cmgmyr.github.io/_posts/2015-02-04-laravel-messenger-now-available-for-laravel-5.md

   - laravel
   - package development
 ---
-<a href="https://twitter.com/laravelphp/status/562986210172616708" target="_blank">Laravel 5</a> was announced today, so what better time to upgrade my <a href="https://github.com/cmgmyr/laravel-messenger" target="_blank">Laravel Messenger</a> package!?!
+[Laravel 5](https://twitter.com/laravelphp/status/562986210172616708) was announced today, so what better time to upgrade my [Laravel Messenger](https://github.com/cmgmyr/laravel-messenger) package!?!
 Current L5 changes are on the **develop** branch for the time being. <!--more-->This will be merged into master and tagged V2.0 as soon as I get a little more feedback and fix any potential issues.

 Have any issues?
-Please <a href="https://github.com/cmgmyr/laravel-messenger/issues" target="_blank">report them</a>
+Please [report them](https://github.com/cmgmyr/laravel-messenger/issues)